GET A FREE ESTIMATE

 Taking the DIY route can sometimes create an asbestos hazard that didn’t exist before due to disturbing asbestos materials that otherwise would be left alone.

 In order to assess the degree of damage and risk, the asbestos contractor might also need to take a sample.
 However, this sampling task can be a health hazard in itself, so do not attempt to collect asbestos samples on your own to prevent asbestos exposure!

 When you hire a professional asbestos contractor, they will also take care of asbestos containment, mitigating the damage done by isolating the contamination and asbestos disposal according to U.S. asbestos regulations.

-A reliable and trustworthy asbestos abatement company will also be able to advise you if your particular situation will require complete removal or if only repairs are needed to solve the issue.
+A reliable and trustworthy asbestos abatement company will also be able to advise you if your particular situation will require repairs or complete removal of the asbestos.